 “There’s really not a lot of public bathrooms for people to use, especially if they’re visiting.
 I know I get that question when it’s a ghost town walking around at 6 o’clock on a Friday,” he said.

 Patrick Higgins, a building official with the city’s Community Planning & Economic Development Department, said people could use bathrooms at facilities they may not traditionally think to go to when they’re scrambling to find one.
 If someone banks downtown, they could head there even if access to a bathroom may not be obvious.

 “[Businesses] have the authority to control that access, but that access is available to you as a customer.
 They really can’t deny you the right to use the facility,” he said.

 Several bathrooms are in the works across downtown, including new facilities at the Nicollet Mall Target where the company is putting in $10 million in renovations.
-The Minneapolis Park and Recreation Board plans to add several bathrooms to area near Mill Ruins Park where it plans to build a new destination park and restaurant pavilion.
+The Minneapolis Park and Recreation Board plans to add several bathrooms to the area near Mill Ruins Park where it plans to build a new destination park and restaurant pavilion.

 Shardlow said the DID hopes to do something to “advance the conversation” around the lack of facilities this year.

 “It’s a funny little cultural thing.
 It’s a little bit challenging to even talk about because we live in a polite society and we don’t talk about that aspect of livable communities very often,” he said.